greencardamom/Arcstat/README.md

 Overview
 ==========

-Arcstat downloads each article on each wiki once a month and counts and sums the number of archive URLs.
+Arcstat downloads each article on each wiki about once a month, counts and sums the number of archive URLs, and generates the HTML table.

 By default it is configured for 60 Wikipedia language-sites, which represents about 80% of Wikipedia by volume eg. as of January 2024, there are about 65 million articles on all Wikipedias, and these 60 sites contain about 50 million articles, or 80% of the total.

 The task strains both CPU and API.
 It needs at least two VMs.
 Each VM requires a VPN with its own IP number.

-The program is entirely MediaWiki API, it can run from any location and computer(s).
+The program is entirely MediaWiki API based, it can thus run from any location and computer(s).

 Requirements
 ============
-* A computer with at least 16 CPU and 16GB RAM.
+* A computer with at least 16 CPU and 32GB RAM.
 Or multiple computers with a shared a directory.
 * VirtualBox although it is possible to use other VM software, these instructions are for VB.
 * A VPN provider
 * An account on Toolforge (WikiMedia)